Speak up, share the news, make knowledge ready…

 RESEARCH INTERESTS: Metagenomics and Microbiome Regulatory Genomics and Cellular Decision making principles Epigenetics, Chromatin and Nuclear Dynamics Constraints on Exponential growth

-Prof. Dr. Koen Venema is i) founder and CEO of the company Beneficial Microbes Consultancy, ii) the initiator and co-organizer of the Beneficial Microbe Conference-series, iii) editor-in-chief of Beneficial Microbes, and iv) Professor at University Maastricht - campus Venlo, where has a chair in Gut Microbiology.
+Prof. Dr. Koen Venema is i) founder and CEO of the company Beneficial Microbes Consultancy, ii) the initiator and co-organizer of the Beneficial Microbe Conference-series, iii) editor-in-chief of Beneficial Microbes, and iv) Professor at University Maastricht - campus Venlo, where he has a chair in Gut Microbiology.

 He has two speakging slots (main session and workshop):

 The gut microbiota has been shown to be extremely important in health and disease.
 In his group the effect of food components on health and disease through the gut microbiota are studied using the sophisticated TNO in vitro models of the gastrointestinal tract (nick-named TIM), with which he has 20 years of experience.
-His research focuses on on means to modify the composition, but especially the activity/functionality of the gut microbiota in relation to health and disease.
+His research focuses on means to modify the composition, but especially the activity/functionality of the gut microbiota in relation to health and disease.

 Dr. Zhao presents in cooperation with AIRS (publisher) the concept of the international Handbook edition for China: "Handbook of Genomics and Microbiomics for the NEW Rehabilitation".